ar-blues/EtsyApp/README.txt

-An simple app using the ETSY API
+A simple app using the ETSY API